WerkRaum Wiesbaden in July

 “Flattery and Satire – Satire in the Crisis of Democracy”

-The exhibition on the current state of democracy in Germany features cartoons by Katharina Greve, Greser & Lenz, and Hauck & Bauer, combined with satirical poems by author and former *Titanic* editor-in-chief Thomas Gsella.
-The participating artists are among the leading figures in the German satire scene and the world of comic art: they publish regularly in Titanic, FAZ, and FASZ, among others.
+An exhibition on the current state of democracy in Germany, featuring cartoons by Katharina Greve, Greser & Lenz, Hauck & Bauer, and satirical poems by Thomas Gsella.
+They are all among the leading figures in the German satirical scene.
+Their work appears regularly in publications such as Titanic, FAZ, and FASZ.

 Exhibition: On Your Marks, Get Set, Go